Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 Limitations and restrictions

-Prior to SQL Server 2019, this procedure did not apply to columnstore indexes, and therefore did not accept the data compression parameters COLUMNSTORE and COLUMNSTORE_ARCHIVE.
-Starting with SQL Server 2019, and in Azure SQL Database and Azure SQL Managed Instance, columnstore indexes can be used both as a source object for estimation, and as a requested compression type.
+Prior to SQL Server 2019 (15.x), this procedure didn't apply to columnstore indexes, and therefore didn't accept the data compression parameters COLUMNSTORE and COLUMNSTORE_ARCHIVE.
+Starting with SQL Server 2019 (15.x), and in Azure SQL Database and Azure SQL Managed Instance, columnstore indexes can be used both as a source object for estimation, and as a requested compression type.

-When Memory-Optimized TempDB Metadata is enabled, creation of columnstore indexes on temporary tables is not supported.
+When Memory-Optimized TempDB Metadata is enabled, creation of columnstore indexes on temporary tables isn't supported.
 Because of this limitation,

-sp_estimate_data_compression_savings is not supported with the COLUMNSTORE and COLUMNSTORE_ARCHIVE data compression parameters when Memory-Optimized TempDB Metadata is enabled.
+sp_estimate_data_compression_savings isn't supported with the COLUMNSTORE and COLUMNSTORE_ARCHIVE data compression parameters when Memory-Optimized TempDB Metadata is enabled.

 Considerations for columnstore indexes